dotlang/language/doc/RFE.md

 `lineLengths = map (length . words) . lines -- Haskell`
 `var length = loop(l: text.lines()) l.words().length()`

-? - Think more about method dispatch with single inheritance, empty types, anything and nothing.

-? - A lazy load variable (scalar, array, hash)
+N - A lazy load variable (scalar, array, hash)
 For example an array which is bound to a file.
 When you iterate through array, it reads from file.
 It won't read until you really need to.